-Research shows the media is a significant source of information for many people about mental illness and suicide, with media outlets playing an important role in helping to reduce the stigma of mental illness and encourage help-seeking behaviour.
+Research shows the media is a significant source of information for many people about mental illness and suicide.
+Media outlets play an important role in helping to reduce the stigma of mental illness and encourage help-seeking behaviour.

-For organisations in the mental health sector looking to work with the media to raise awareness about mental health issues and services, the SANE Media Centre can provide support and guidance (see below).
+For organisations in the mental health sector looking to work with the media and raise awareness about mental health issues and services, the SANE Media Centre can provide support and help get the messages out to journalists

 The SANE Media Centre provides advice on: